kaigor619/kai-hotkeys/README.md

 - function - function to be executed
 - name2 - changed name
 - function2 - changed function
+- options {
-- options - options that has such options: pressingOnce:false, allows when the user releases the key to repeat the operation by pressing back
+  pressingOnce:false, // allows when the user releases the key to repeat the operation by pressing back }

 Recommendation: use {pressingOnce:true} when your function is alert, confirm or prompt.